sagemath/trac_to_gh/Issue 9756.md

 CC:  @jhpalmieri @jdemeyer @JohnCremona

-If the variable `SAGE_TUNE_pari` is exported to "yes", Pari will go through a tuning process to optimize the code for a particular computer.
-This takes considerable time, so the default behavior is not to tune Pari.
+If the environment variable `SAGE_TUNE_pari` is exported to "yes", PARI will go through a tuning process to optimize the code for a particular computer.
+This takes considerable time, so the default behavior is not to tune PARI.

-This is implemented in a Pari snapshot (see #9343), but it not documented.
+This is implemented in a PARI snapshot (see #9343), but is not documented.
+In particular, it depends on #9343.

 Issue created by migration from https://trac.sagemath.org/ticket/9756